Work From Home Checklist for Onboarding Remote Employees

 When a company makes the switch to remote work, it's a significant change for both the employees and the company itself.
 It can be scary and stressful, not to mention costly if you don't come up with a comprehensive strategy and plan for the transition.
 That is why a work-from-home checklist can simplify the whole process for all parties involved.

-And even if your employees are already used to working remotely, onboarding them into your setup has its challenges but is ultimately the most effective path forward.
+And even they are already used to working remotely, onboarding international employees into your setup has its challenges but is ultimately the most effective path forward.
 As with any project, having a roadmap will always make the journey smoother.
 A WFH checklist will help you create a list of things that you need to do in order to help your remote employees set up their home office so that it's safe and productive.

 While transitioning to a distributed arrangement, companies must make sure their remote employees have an adequate place for fulfilling their duties.
 A 2021 survey by Flexjobs reported that only 24% out of 2,100 participants had a designated home office.
 When it is your first time working remotely, it is easy to resort to working from a non-designated office like the kitchen or bedroom.
 However, this can make it difficult for employees to focus on their tasks without being distracted by household chores, other people talking around them, or simply not having the space they need to get things done.